macloo/flask-exercise/README.md

 **ACTION 8:** ADD that one line ABOVE the `return` statement.

 Because our CSV lists the presidents in order by their presidency, and we made a *list* of dictionaries from that CSV, we can be sure that they are in the order we want, starting at 1 and ending at 45.
-(If we needed to *sort* them, numerically or alphabetically, we would add another line of code here to do so.)
+(If we needed to *sort* them, numerically or alphabetically, we would add another line of code in the function to do so.
+[Learn how to sort.](https://docs.python.org/3/howto/sorting.html))

 The final route function: